 - Bug Hotels and biodiversity projects – we would like to involve local residents in building bug hotels and help with ideas for growing herbs and edibles.

 If you would like to comment on the plans or, better still, get involved with the projects, we would love to hear from you.
+Please come to our hedging day on the Green on Saturday 30 October 2021.

 Please email Kidlington Parish Council at email@example.com or call on 01865 372143.